Can vaccinated and unvaccinated people from different households visit each other?

 Can I still get sick from COVID-19 after I’m vaccinated?

-It’s unlikely, but there’s a small chance.
-The vaccines are very effective, but not 100%.
+Yes, there is still a possibility.
+The vaccines are effective, but not 100%.
 If you have COVID-19-like symptoms, you should stay away from others and contact a health care provider.
 They may recommend a COVID-19 test.

 Can I spread COVID-19 after I’m vaccinated?